 This page is a brief summary of the activities of PIK.
-If you’re interested in joining the club, please note that the main language of official communications including pilot training is Finnish.
+If you’re interested in joining the club, please note that the main language of club communications and pilot training is Finnish.

 The centre of our gliding activities is located at Räyskälä Airfield.
 Our two trainers, Grob Twin II Acro and DG-505, are primarily used for training and guest flights.
 The four single seaters, a Club Astir, two LS4 and an LS8, are available for club members to use for practice and cross-country flights.
 Club aircraft may also be used in gliding competitions.

 Räyskälä is a vivid place in the summer and has outstanding facilities.
 The airfield sports a cafe, two public lakeside saunas, a camping area, and a motel.
 PIK offers a club dorm for its members and evenings are often spent at our campfire site.

 The club organizes an annual cross-coutry soaring competition, where the goal is to visit as many turnpoints as possible on club aircraft.

 The club’s two powered aircraft are also operated from Räyskälä.
 The club’s treasure, the PIK-23 Suhinu (OH-TOW), was designed and built by the club in co-operation with the university and Valmet.
 OH-TOW first flew in 1982 and has since served the club as a towplane.
 The two-seater is also available for practice and cross-country flights for LAPL/PPL holders.